primd-os/MissileMayhem/README.md

 - Honey blocks make the missiles much more rideable
 - Added the ability to have per-player custom missiles up to 3x3x18 in size
 - Added scoreboard to indicate upcoming missiles
+- Added system to prevent repitition
 - Added progress bar to show when players will get the next missile
 - Multiple Missile sets to allow playing with different play styles
-    - Currently supported are new and original
+    - Currently supported are new, original, and thin.
+Each has its own play style.
 - Allow placing missiles in any orientation

 ### Gunblade ###